 In some circumstances, your data may be shared with third parties.
 This is mainly because I need the help of third-party resources to fulfill business-related processes.

 For instance, if I manually sent out email broadcasts to each subscriber, it would take days to complete a single broadcast.
 Accordingly, I use a third-party email service provider to automate broadcast emailing for me.
 The same is true for payment processing.
 If I manually collected orders from customers, generated individual receipts, issued purchase links, and delivered each digital product on a person-by-person basis, it would delay customers from instantly accessing my products, and detract me from what I love doing: creating new content for readers.
 Resultantly, I rely on a secure third-party payment processor to handle payments and product deliveries for me.
-I also use third-party services and softwares to track and manage data from visitors – like Facebook pixels.
+I also use third-party services and softwares to track and manage data from visitors – like Facebook and Quora pixels.
 Additionally, I use third-party forum softwares to run our community.

 Visitors can choose to accept or decline cookies, but most web browsers automatically accept them.
 Visitors can modify their browser's setting to decline cookies automatically, but this may prevent them from taking complete advantage of all parts and functionalities of perfecthairhealth.com.